-Visitors can turn their hand to other materials and get stuck-in marbling with mixed media artist Lesley Plumridge, get hands-on with clay, making pinch pots with Sarah Cooling or experimenting with ceramicist Susy Ward and have some fun making ‘beancan puppets’ with artist Chris Nixon.
+Visitors could turn their hand to other materials and get stuck-in marbling with mixed media artist Lesley Plumridge, get hands-on with clay, making pinch pots with Sarah Cooling or experimenting with ceramicist Susy Ward and have some fun making ‘beancan puppets’ with artist Chris Nixon.

 Fun Palaces create events that bring together arts and sciences – but above all PEOPLE – to work together, create together, have FUN together, and in doing so, build our own communities, from the grassroots up.
 The Fun Palace at Krowji has been supported by FEAST.